Nyrwenn/P6_Piiquante/README.md

 MONGO=your mongoDB URI,
 PassJWT=create your JWT password.

-# Create a new folder for the images:
-Name it "images".
-When you will create sauces, you will need it to keep them on the server.

 # To run the server:
 `npm start`, it runs on the PORT 3000.